primesearch/cofact/README.md

 If known factors are given, then the cofactor is likewise tested for probable primality.

-`cofact` reports typical hexadecimal Res64 and Selfridge–Hurwitz residues for the Pépin or Fermat-PRP tests on Fermat and Mersenne numbers respectively, and the Suyama cofactor test, for comparison with the residues reported by other programs.
+`cofact` reports typical hexadecimal Res64 and decimal Selfridge–Hurwitz residues for the Pépin or Fermat-PRP tests on Fermat and Mersenne numbers respectively, and the Suyama cofactor test, for comparison with the residues reported by other programs.